 The phrase “This product is good I found it useful” has two positive sentiment words (good and useful).
 But this does not mean that the product will be a success and bought again.
 On the other hand, the phrase “This product is exciting, and I loved it” has two positive emotion words (exciting and loved).
 These emotion words are far more enticing to a customer.
 This is because we all make decisions based on our emotional response.
 Sure, other factors influence our decision to buy something.
 But unless you are psychopathic, your emotional response will have a large part to play.

-But, while we make decisions based on our emotional responses, few of us actually use them when leaving a review/comment.
+While we make decisions based on our emotional responses, few of us actually use them when leaving a review/comment.
 As such, there are less of them to be found.
 But they are highly worth finding.

 To show how few emotional responses there are in comparison to sentiment comments, Pansensic conducted a study of the airline industry.
 We analyzed 1.25 million sentences, which is over 8 million words.
 Whist 70% of the sentences contained a positive or negative sentiment, only 26% of the same sentences contained a positive or negative emotional response.